kotlin-hands-on/hands-on/Networking and Data Storage with Kotlin Multiplatfrom Mobile/03_Adding_dependecies.md

 ## Results so far

 Now we have added all the dependencies we need to our KMM module.
-You can find the state of the project after this section in [this commit](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage/commit/16edf1d75c35219feb5b08f2d8e8d48bec38b52f) on the final branch in the GitHub repository.
+You can find the state of the project after this section on the [final branch](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage/tree/final) in the GitHub repository.